MC1134737 – (Updated) Microsoft Teams: Private channels increased limits and transition to group compliance

 Summary:

-Microsoft Teams private channels will transition to using a channel mailbox, increasing limits to 1000 channels per team and 5000 members per channel, with meetings supported.
-Compliance policies will shift from user mailboxes to the team’s group mailbox.
-Migration starts October 2025; admins must update policies by September 20, 2025.
+Microsoft Teams is updating private channels by increasing limits to 1000 channels per team and 5000 members per channel, enabling meeting scheduling, and shifting compliance policies from user mailboxes to team group mailboxes.
+Migration runs from October 2025 to January 2026; admins must update compliance policies before then.

 Details: